leonaries/aipic-mcp/README.md

    - Use the `-y` flag to automatically confirm installations
    - If using NVM, make sure your PATH is correctly set in the configuration

+6. **Task generation failures**
+   - The server uses async processing, so it may take a few moments
+   - Check the console logs for detailed error messages
+   - Ensure your prompt is in English for best results

 ## 📄 License

 MIT License - see [LICENSE](./LICENSE) file for details.